Marsha retired March 2018 after 15 years of leadership and commitment to local agriculture.

 Patrick is a fourth-generation rancher on a local Yampa Valley ranch that has been in the family for more than 100 years.
 After a 20-year hiatus from the valley getting his Engineering degree and working in the business world, Patrick moved back to the valley in 2013 to help with the family ranch.
 Starting work for the CAA in 2018 Patrick is excited to promote agriculture in the Yampa Valley.
 As the Agriculture Resource Coordinator, Patrick will continue the water education, land stewardship classes and supporting the agriculture community in the Yampa Valley.

-Marsha Daughenbaugh, Executive Director
+Marsha Daughenbaugh, Former Executive Director

 be a part of the Community Agriculture Alliance.
 I truly believe in the organizations mission of preserving, promoting and supporting agriculture.
 One of the main reasons we moved here, and I think a very common one, is the western culture and heritage.
 The natural beauty of the area and working landscapes are critical to keeping the Yampa Valley so unique and special.
 I am honored to work on their behalf."

 Bill Badaracca, Treasurer

 Since her arrival to the Yampa Valley in 2013, Tiffany has been eager to further her involvement with agriculture.
 She brings knowledge from her work with the U.S. Forest Service, as well as horticulture experience from her time with a local farm-to-table program.
 In her free time, Tiffany enjoys helping her family with their grass fed cattle operation.
 Tiffany comments " I am beyond thrilled to be a part of the CAA, and honored to aid in the preservation and conservation of our precious agricultural resources for our future generations!"